 - Cyber Fellows (Bachelor’s) and Cyber Fellows (Master’s) – a two-year program for either bachelor’s or graduate-level recent graduates in computer science, computer or network engineering, or other information assurance/security/technology fields of study.
 These programs are designed to develop technically skilled cyber professionals across DHS.
 Through rotational assignments, participants see how each DHS Component agency collaborates on cyber-related issues such as identification and analysis of malicious code, forensics analysis, and intrusion detection and prevention, and works first-hand on critical issues or incidents in a fast-paced, growing environment.
 The Cyber Fellows (master’s) incorporates leadership training and cyber deployments into the program.
 Candidates are encouraged to participate in the Cybersecurity Internship Program prior to applying for the Honors Program.

 - Honors Attorneys – a two-year program designed for highly qualified third-year law students, fourth-year students graduating from four-year programs, combination programs or LL.M. programs immediately after law school, and those applying from judicial clerkships immediately after law school.
 Candidates will have the opportunity to work at multiple legal offices within the Office of the General Counsel.
-The SHP Honors Attorneys program is not accepting applications at this time, as the program managers are currently reviewing applicants for the fall of 2013.
-The application period for the fall of 2014 will open in August 2013.

 - Policy Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree.
 Candidates will provide direct assistance to top policymakers throughout DHS and will work side-by-side with experts in policy-focused areas and offices.